springfall2008/batpred/docs/customisation.md

 Use 1.0 to use exactly previous load data (1.1 would add 10% to load)

 **pv_scaling** is a scaling factor applied to pv data, tune down if you want to be more pessimistic on PV production vs Solcast
-Use 1.0 to use exactly the solcast data (0.9 would remove 10% from forecast)
+Use 1.0 to use exactly the Solcast data (0.9 would remove 10% from forecast)

 **pv_metric10_weight** is the weighting given to the 10% PV scenario.
 Use 0.0 to disable this.
 A value of 0.1 assumes that 1:10 times we get the 10% scenario and hence to count this in the metric benefit/cost.
 A value of 0.15 is recommended.

 ## Historical load data